 Rather than dismiss, the [Tier] may decide to issue no sanction or a lesser sanction.

 In determining an appropriate sanction, consideration may be given to a change to role/duties which may impact on remuneration.

+Appendix A: Disciplinary Rules for All Employees